 After filling up and completing your visa application form, you will need to pay your visa application fee.
 If you download the form to print and bring it to the Visa Application Centre, payment can be made at the time of your submission.

 Please note that you must pay the visa fee at the Visa Application Centre in cash or by using credit cards or demand drafts.

 After filling up and completing your visa application form, you can drop it off at the visa application centre without the need to book any prior appointment.

 You can submit the completed application form at the Visa Application Centre in person or by your representative.
 On the day of submission, the applicants will be required to undergo the following requirements:

 - the applicant or their representative can submit visa applications at the centre.

 - a token is issued to the applicant or their representative (at a few centres, wherever applicable), after which they can proceed to the submission officer’s desk.

 - bring the visa application form duly filled and signed along with coloured photocopies of your Passport Bio & Last page, a recent passport-size photograph, confirmed return / onward Emirates ticket and other supporting documents as per eligibility criteria.

-- your original passport for verification should have a minimum of two (2) blank pages.
+- your original passport for verification should have at least two (2) blank pages.

 - the passport should be valid for six (6) months from the date of travel